fleaxiao/PDAL_plugin/README.md

  **Note:** This plugin has only been tested with KiCad 7.0.
 It's likely incompatible with later versions.

 ## Setup

+Please meet the requirement of package in requirement.yml.
 Launch KiCad and navigate to the folder where plugins are stored.
 - Go to: `Kicad -> Tools -> External Plugins -> Open plugin Directory`

 Open a terminal and change directory to the plugin folder: